Last year when bitcoin had its fourth drawdown of 80% in the past ten years, I thought It might be a good time to reenter that market.

 Bitcoin is best evaluated on its own as to whether its benefits justify its externality costs.
 With increasing ESG sensitivity among investors, especially institutional ones, the digital asset industry is making efforts toward greater sustainability.
 The Bitcoin Mining Council was recently set up to promote energy usage transparency and to speed up sustainability initiatives.
 Members will publish current and planned renewables usage.

 Blockstream and Square have agreed to build an open-source, proof-of-concept solar-powered mining facility.
 Crusoe Energy will be using excess natural gas from energy operations to mine bitcoin and reduce gas flares.
 El Salvador plans to use its geothermal volcanic energy to mine bitcoin.

 The Bitcoin Clean Energy Initiative speculates that the bitcoin network might actually encourage more renewable energy production.
 When used as a flexible load option, miners could help solve intermittency and congestion problems allowing energy grids to deploy more renewable energy.

 The digital asset industry has a ways to go in reversing its increasing use of fossil fuels.
-But they are making efforts in that direction.
-Elon Musk recently tweeted, “When there’s confirmation of reasonable (~50%) clean energy usage by miners with positive future trend, Tesla will resume allowing Bitcoin transactions.”
+But they are making some effort in that direction.
+Elon Musk recently tweeted, “When there’s confirmation of reasonable (~50%) clean energy usage by miners with a positive future trend, Tesla will resume allowing Bitcoin transactions.”